pdonorio/infrastructure/README.md

-# my self-hosted infrastructure

-A step-by-step guide to create an infrastructure for your company, based on the following hyphotesis:
+A step-by-step guide to create an infrastructure for your company.

+## pre-requisites

+This is based on the following hyphotesis:
-1. Self hosted nodes (virtual machines) on [digitalocean]().
+- self hosted nodes (virtual machines) on [digitalocean](http://digitalocean.com/).
-2. All nodes run docker containers and all services are containers
+- all nodes run docker containers and all services are containers
-3. Containers are managed and orchestrated with [rancher]().
+- containers are managed and orchestrated with [rancher](https://rancher.com/docs/rancher/v1.6/en/).
-4. The main databases are outsourced to on-premise managed external services.
+- the main databases are outsourced to on-premise managed external services.

 ## nodes